 The U.S. Bureau of Labor Statistics (BLS) reported in May 2018 that the middle half of writers and authors earned from $44,890 to $85,580 annually (www.bls.gov).
 The BLS did not report statistics separately for business writers.

 Business reporters write stories about the economy, Wall Street, corporations and other topics.
 In order to write understandable articles, these writers often need to understand not only journalism, but accounting, finance, and the stock markets.
 Business reporters gather background information through interviews and independent research.
 They decide on the organization and focus of the story in order to write it.

 Business reporters may be given specific assignments or they may develop leads based on current economic events.
 Reporters seek out and set up interviews with people who have information on each story.
 They analyze the information gathered to determine which facts are pertinent to the story.
 These reporters write each story according to the publication's editorial style and formatting guidelines.
 They proofread completed articles before submitting them to an editor for publication.

-The BLS reported that in May 2015 the middle half of reporters and correspondents earned from $27,090 to $56,780.
-The highest salaries for this profession were found in the District of Columbia, New York, Georgia, Maryland, and Massachusetts.
+The BLS reported that in May 2018 the middle half of reporters and correspondents earned from $29,730 to $66,680.
+The highest salaries for this profession were found in the District of Columbia, New York, California, Arizona, and New Jersey.
 The BLS did not report separate information about business reporters.

 Business writers work for companies, while business reporters work as journalists for publications.
 These writers typically hold a bachelor's degree in communications, business, journalism, or a related major.
-Writers and authors earn a median salary of approximately $60,000 per year, while reporters and correspondents earn a median salary of around $36,000 annually.
+Writers and authors earn a mean salary of approximately $73,000 per year, while reporters and correspondents earn a mean salary of around $56,000 annually.